 Notice anything familiar?

-Apple’s goal has always been to outdo themselves.
+The goal of the Apple team has always been to outdo themselves.
 Their only competition is their previous achieved target.

 They do not try to compare themselves to any other company making phones, laptops and desktop computers.
 They are in their own game, going at their own pace.